vazco/meteor-universe-collection/README.md

 UniCollection inherits from Mongo.Collection, but does not change original Mongo.Collection.
 SimpleSchema integration allows you to attach a schemas to collection and validates against chosen (or default) schema.
-Another good thing is that, UniCollection works with package matb33:collection-hooks.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->